Scott Arniel's quest for the Stanley Cup

 The following year in Minnesota, Canada's hockey gurus decided to put together a true national team.
 This time, Arniel helped Canada win Gold, along with Kingston Canadians goaltender Mike Moffatt.

 As the players lined up for O Canada the anthem did not play over the arena's sound system - it seems that there was no recording on hand.
-Instead, the players sang a cappella, belting out the anthem with glowing heats.
+Instead, the players sang a cappella, belting out the anthem with glowing hearts.

 After a brief stint with the Winnipeg Jets in 1981-82, he joined the team full-time the following year.
 "Winnipeg was and still is a big part of my life.
 I met my wife Lia there and our kids were raised there.
 Those were great years and we still go back there during the off-season."